Category

 Predictive quality as a project

-95% reduction in rejects and €500,000 in savings?
-Increased product quality through automated quality control
+95% scrap reduction and 500,000€ savings?
+Increasing product quality through automated quality control

 What is predictive quality?

-Key objectives of predictive quality
+Key goals of predictive quality

-Standardized approach for AI-supported predictive quality solutions
+Standardised approach for AI-powered predictive quality solutions

 Predictive quality processes require cloud-based background architecture